syns-ml/2023/_pages/home.md

 - Camera-ready **July 21, 2023, 23:59 AoE**
 - Poster deadline: **July 21, 2023, 23:59 AoE**
 - Workshop: **July 28 or 29, 2023**

+## Call for sponsors

+**Support our effort to merge scientific models and machine learning by sponsoring the SynS & ML workshop!**
+Your donation will provide financial supports to guest speakers and authors of accepted publications.
+Interested organisations can confirm their interest and the amount of their support (minimum 500$) by email to synsandml@gmail.com.
+In exchange of the sponsor’s generosity we provide the following list of acknowledgments and services:

+- The donation will support the travel costs and/or the conference fees of speakers and/or main authors of accepted publications.
+Each of these grants will be attributed by the organizing committee by priorizing profiles from underrepresented communities.
+- Sponsoring one or many best paper award(s).
+The sponsoring entity can also offer to provide goodies to give to the best paper awards.
+- The sponsoring entity can express its preference on how it would like money to be attributed by the organising committee (travel costs _vs_ conferences fees _vs_ best paper award(s)).
+- Each grant will be tied to one sponsor and the name of the sponsor will be explicitly mentioned to the awardee(s).
+- Company logo on website
+- Company logo on the acknowledgements slide presented at the end of the workshop (ranked by amount of the support) and a word on the number and types of supports it allowed the workshop to provide.

 ## Speakers & Panelists